oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Applications of SD-JWT SHOULD be explicitly typed using the `typ` header parameter.
 See (#explicit_typing) for more details.

 It is the Issuer who decides which claims are selectively disclosable and which are not.
-However, claims controlling the validity of the SD-JWT, such as `iss`, `exp`, or `nbf` are usually included in plaintext.
 End-User claims MAY be included as plaintext as well, e.g., if hiding the particular claims from the Verifier is not required in the intended use case.
+See (#sd-validity-claims) for considerations on making validity-controlling claims such as `exp` selectively disclosable.

 Claims that are not selectively disclosable are included in the SD-JWT in plaintext just as they would be in any other JSON structure.